skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/javaBasics.md

 }
 ```

-An important example is the **main method** that your program can have, which has a specific required signature:
+Note that if your program has a **main method**, this method has a specific required signature.
+For example:
 ```java
 public static void main(String[] args) {
     System.out.println("Hello world!");